Inverloch, Victoria

-The town had a population of 5,437 as of the 2016 census.
+The town had a population of 6,526 as of the 2021 census.

 Inverloch is a popular tourist destination, particularly for swimming, kitesurfing and windsurfing at the calm waters of Anderson Inlet.
 Fishing and surfing are also popular.

 The town is named after Loch Inver (Lake Entrance) in Scotland.

 History

-The Bunurong aboriginal people were custodians of this stretch of coast for thousands of years prior to white settlement.
+The Bunurong aboriginal people were custodians of this stretch of coast for thousands of years prior to settlement by Europeans.

 The first European to settle in the Inverloch area was Samuel Anderson who, together with his brothers and Robert Massie, owned cattle and grew wheat in the area.
 The Post Office opened on 1 September 1883 as Anderson's Inlet and was renamed Inverloch in 1889.
 The inlet on which the town is situated on is named Anderson Inlet after Samuel Anderson.

 As the area developed, Inverloch became a port for the shipment of black coal from Wonthaggi to Melbourne.

-Australia’s first discovered dinosaur bone, known as the Cape Paterson Claw, was discovered here in 1903 by William Ferguson in Cape Paterson, in what is now Eagles Nest in the Bunurong Marine National Park.
+Australia's first discovered dinosaur bone, known as the Cape Paterson Claw, was discovered here in 1903 by William Ferguson in Cape Paterson in what is now Eagles Nest in the Bunurong Marine National Park.